yusupovna1403/string_indexing_homework/README.md

 ## Index06

-  A string variable consisting of several characters is given.
-Add and return the first and last character.
+Given a string variable consisting of several characters, return the concatenation of the first and last character.

 **Example 1:**